mstable/MIPs/MCCP/mccp-4.md

         * bonus_vault_factor[i] / sum(bonus_vault_factor)
 ```

-Finally, the total emission a feeder pool receives is computed as the sum of the base emission and bonus emission
+Finally, the total emissions a feeder pool and a vault receive are computed as the sum of the base emission and bonus emission

 ```python
 total_feeder_emission[i] = feeder_base_emission + bonus_feeder_emission[i]